 Yet as he stands before me, bowed from weariness and his long labors, he seems so very young.
 I see it in his heart.
 His heart is like the heart of the Edain in their youth, when they first crossed the mountains and were led into Dorthonion by Felagund; when they first beheld the Eldar, and were awed by the majesty of the Light, and on their faces shone their love and youth like a lamp unblemished by the dark deeds of Morgoth or the long river of woe that became the tales of their people.

 May that river be stemmed, for at least a while.
-Now that he is before me, I see much in him: much greatness and much sorrow.
+I see much in him: much greatness and much sorrow.
 He will rise or fall with this Age.
 But whether he rises or no, she shall cleave to him.
-Dúnadan, Dúnadan!
-Let your heart be bare no more.

-Aye, I have no choice -- it has already been made before me.
-Let here be the summer of his youth, though may his old age out last it.
+O Lórien, let you be the summer of his youth, though may his old age out last you.